 From a Toxin to a Medicine – The Amazing Story of Botox

-Botox, Dysport and recently Xeomin all belong to the same family of medications derived from botulinum toxin, a naturally-occurring protein produced by specific bacteria.
+Botox, Dysport, Xeomin and recently Jeuveau all belong to the same family of medications derived from botulinum toxin, a naturally-occurring protein produced by specific bacteria.
 When injected carefully into muscles, they are capable of blocking the transmission of signals from the nerve terminals into the muscles, preventing muscle contraction in a controlled and reversible way.

-Botox, Dysport and Xeomin are also widely used for medical cosmetic treatments.
+Botox, Dysport, Xeomin, and Jeuveau are also widely used for medical cosmetic treatments.
 Upon injection into facial muscles, these medications can reduce or eliminate the appearance of lines and wrinkles through relaxing and weakening the underlying muscles that are responsible for contracting the skin and causing those folds.
-Botox, Dysport and Xeomin are most effective against “dynamic” lines and wrinkles – those that diminish when the muscle relaxes.
+Botox, Dysport, Xeomin, and Jeuveau are most effective against “dynamic” lines and wrinkles – those that diminish when the muscle relaxes.
 But if left untreated, these “dynamic” wrinkles can turn into “static” lines and become permanent.
-This issue underscores the importance of timely preventive treatment with Botox, Dysport or Xeomin before the dynamic lines become static and permanent.
+This issue underscores the importance of timely preventive treatment with Botox, Dysport, Xeomin, and Jeuveau before the dynamic lines become static and permanent.
 When done skillfully, the natural facial expressions are preserved and only the excessive contractions that are responsible for wrinkles and lines are controlled.

 Jaw Slimming Using Botox Injections

-Injection of Botox and other similar medications, Dysport and Xeomin is an important and often irreplaceable part of a comprehensive rejuvenation treatment, alongside with injection of fillers such as Juvederm, Perlane, Restylane, Radiesse, Belotero, Sculptra and Voluma.
-Use combined, these medications can reverse years of aging with minimal discomfort, a procedure known as liquid facelift.
+Injection of Botox and other similar medications, Dysport, Xeomin and Jeuveau is an important and often irreplaceable part of a comprehensive rejuvenation treatment, alongside with injection of fillers such as Juvederm, Perlane, Restylane, Radiesse, Belotero, Sculptra and Voluma.
+Use combined, these medications can reverse years of aging with minimal discomfort, a procedure known as a liquid facelift.

-Which One Is Better – Botox, Dysport or Xeomin?
+Which One Is Better – Botox, Dysport, Xeomin or Jeuveau?

 For years, Botox was the only available medication in the family of neurotoxins which resulted in its wider brand recognition.
-The family has recently become larger with addition of two new members, Dysport and Xeomin.
+The family has recently become larger with the addition of new members, Dysport, Xeomin, and Jeuveau.
 All these medications are derived from botulinum toxin, a naturally-occurring protein produced by specific bacteria.
 When injected carefully into muscles, they are capable of blocking the transmission of signals from the nerve terminals into the muscles, preventing muscle contraction in a controlled and reversible way.
-They are used in a number of cosmetic applications, including reduction of facial wrinkles and lines such as crow’s feet, frown lines, and forehead lines, as well as reducing the tone and bulk of muscles for aesthetic reasons (e.g. jaw slimming and calf slimming).
+They are used in a number of cosmetic applications, including the reduction of facial wrinkles and lines such as crow’s feet, frown lines, and forehead lines, as well as reducing the tone and bulk of muscles for aesthetic reasons (e.g. jaw slimming and calf slimming).
 The wrinkle-reducing effect typically lasts for 3-6 months for all 3 types of medication.
-As it is often discussed that Botox, Dysport and Xeomin are all supposed to do the same thing, these questions come to mind of many:
+As it is often discussed that Botox, Dysport, Xeomin, and Jeuveau are all supposed to do the same thing, these questions come to mind of many:

-– What is the difference between Botox, Dysport and Xeomin?
+– What is the difference between Botox, Dysport, Xeomin and Jeuveau?

 – Which one of these medications work better for me?

-In the US, Botox was approved by FDA in 1989, while the approval of Dysport and Xeomin came on 2009 and 2011, respectively.
-Manufactured by different pharmaceuticals, these medications each have distinct concentration and composition, even though they share similar active agent – botulinum toxin type A. In comparison with Botox and Dysport, Xeomin acts more similarly to Botox than Dysport.
-Here is a summary of some of the differences between Botox, Dysport and Xeomin:
+In the US, Botox was approved by the FDA in 1989, while the approval of Dysport and Xeomin came on 2009 and 2011, respectively, followed by Jeuveau which was approved in 2019.
+Manufactured by different pharmaceuticals, these medications each have distinct concentration and composition, even though they share a similar active agent – botulinum toxin type A. In comparison with Botox and Dysport, Xeomin acts more similarly to Botox than Dysport.
+Here is a summary of some of the differences between Botox, Dysport, and Xeomin: